aridanemartin/gatos-sin-hogar-backend/README.md

 To have in mind:

+Ubuntu doesn't accept RSA keys by default

+1. Edit /etc/ssh/sshd_config using `sudo nano`
+2. Add this line at the end of the file `CASignatureAlgorithms +ssh-rsa`

 User from EC2 needs permissions to interact with Docker (Run this command in EC2 for troubleshooting) sudo usermod -aG docker $USER

+CONNECT TO INSTANCE
+`ssh -i "gatos-sin-hogar.pem" ubuntu@ec2-18-133-76-236.eu-west-2.compute.amazonaws.com`